blackferncreations/germankeycut/README.md

 # Intellectual Context

-The structural thinking underlying GermanKeyCut is being developed in parallel through a longer-form manuscript.
+Parts of the structural thinking underlying GermanKeyCut are being developed in parallel through a longer-form manuscript.

-The manuscript examines broader questions including:

-* visible structure and decision structure
+The manuscript examines broader questions around visible and decision structure, selection, feedback, reliability, friction, repetition, progression and integration.
-* market selection
-* integration
-* feedback
-* reliability
-* repetition
-* structural friction
-* responsibility
-* legibility
-* the relationship between communication and primary performance

-The manuscript is an evolving intellectual work.
+It is an evolving intellectual work.

-It is not the canonical definition of GermanKeyCut.

-Its scope is broader than the commercial scope of GermanKeyCut, and ideas explored there should not automatically be interpreted as GermanKeyCut services, commitments or final positions.
+It is not the canonical definition of GermanKeyCut, and its scope is broader than the commercial scope of the GermanKeyCut system.

-A separate public repository for the developing manuscript may be referenced here as the work develops.
+The relationship between the operational system and the developing manuscript is defined in [intellectual-context.md](./intellectual-context.md).

 ---